All Episodes

 So download Verdict with Ted Cruz now, wherever you get your podcasts.

-All right, 25 to the top of the hour, toll free.
+All right, 25 to the top of the hour.

-You want to be a part of this extravaganza.
+Sean, you want to be a part of this extravaganza?

-Um, I don't know what it is.
+I don't know what it is.

-I mean, I've spent a a lot of time in my life at like a courtyard Marriott or a Hilton Garden, more time than I would prefer because you go on the road.
+I mean, I've spent a lot of time in my life at like a courtyard Marriott or a Hilton Garden, more time than I would prefer because you go on the road.

-My kids are, you know, into uh athletics.
+My kids are, you know, into athletics.

-We used to travel quite a bit, and when they were younger, and uh, you know, it was a big deal.
+We used to travel quite a bit and when they were younger.

-One of the first things I always checked, all right, is you know, what are the good restaurants in town?
+One of the first things I always checked, all right, is, you know, what are the good restaurants in town?

 And whenever there was an olive card, I'm like, all right, great.